Convergence of the Probabilistic Interpretation of Modulus: Non-crossing minimal subfamilies

-Finally, Proposition \ref{prop:rect-pack} is stated for general planar graphs $G$.
-When, $G$ is the primal graph of an othodiagonal map, then the quantity $\tilde{h}(e)$ can be computed using the harmonic function defined on the dual graph with $\tilde{h}=0$ on the bottom side and $\tilde{h}=M$ on the top side. \end{remark} \begin{proof} Here we perform the non-crossing minimal subfamily algorithm from the bottom up and write $\ga_1,\dots,\ga_n$ for the output curves in the order that they are added to $\Ga$.
-So $\ga_1$ is the bottom curve, etc...We also write $m_j:=m(\ga_j)$ for the corresponding weights computed by the algorithm.
+To show how $\tilde{h}(e)$ is defined and deduce that the rectangles $R_e$ defined in (\ref{eq:rectangles-re}) form a tiling, we perform the non-crossing minimal subfamily Algorithm \ref{alg:non-cross-min-subfam} from the bottom up and write $\ga_1,\dots,\ga_n$ for the output paths in the order that they are added to $\Ga$.
+So, $\ga_1$ is the bottom path.
+We also write $m_j:=m(\ga_j)$ for the corresponding weights computed by the algorithm.